-Analyzing IEA formation, IEA design, and the structure of international environmental law
+Analyzing IEA Formation, IEA Design, and the Structure of International Environmental Law

 The IEADB's census particularly fosters research that requires systematic selection and coding of IEAs.
-Green, alone and with Colgan, investigated delegation by building out the IEADB's Stage 1 codings to distinguish the policy functions MEAs include and the actors to whom they delegate them (Green 2014, 61; Green and Colgan 2013).
-States prefer to delegate to public actors and to share delegation if delegating to private actors and delegation is better predicted by shared preferences among states than by an MEA's number of members or voting rules (Green 2014; Green and Colgan 2013).
+Green, alone and with Colgan, investigated delegation by building out the IEADB's Stage 1 codings to distinguish the policy functions that MEAs include and the actors to whom they delegate them (Green 2014, 61; Green and Colgan 2013).
+States prefer to delegate to public actors and to share delegation if delegating to private actors, and delegation is better predicted by shared preferences among states than by an MEA's number of members or voting rules (Green 2014; Green and Colgan 2013).

-Scholars have also investigated claims regarding problem structures influence on IEA design (Koremenos et al 2001; Mitchell 2006).
-Coding 19 IEA processes showed that states favor integrated, globalized, and formal IEAs when addressing industrial-sector environmental problems than agricultural or land-use sector ones (Ovodenko 2016; Ovodenko 2017).
+Scholars have also investigated claims regarding problem structure's influence on IEA design (Koremenos et al. 2001; Mitchell 2006).
+Coding nineteen IEA processes showed that states favor integrated, globalized, and formal IEAs when addressing industrial-sector environmental problems as opposed to agricultural or land-use sector problems (Ovodenko 2016; Ovodenko 2017).
 Balsiger and Prys (2016) found that a problem's geographic characteristics influence how likely states are to negotiate IEAs and the institutional form and obligational precision of IEAs, with states strongly preferring regional over global cooperation (Balsiger and Prys 2016).
-Spilker and Koubi (2016) and Mohrenberg et al. (2019) show that states take longer to ratify MEAs not only if domestic law requires a supermajority but also if the MEA contains provisions related dispute settlement, monitoring, enforcement, quantitative targets, and financial mechanisms.
+Spilker and Koubi (2016) and Mohrenberg et al. (2019) show that states take longer to ratify MEAs not only if domestic law requires a supermajority but also if the MEA contains provisions related to dispute settlement, monitoring, enforcement, quantitative targets, and financial mechanisms.